ClassiCube/MCGalaxy-API-Documentation/Drawing/BrushFactory.md

 	* Player - The [Player](/Player/Player.md) that is attempting to create a brush
 	* Message - The raw arguments provided for input (including spaces)
 	* Block - The block ID of the block the player is currently holding

+### Static fields & methods

+#### static List<BrushFactory> Brushes

+The list of all registered/known `BrushFactory` instances

+Remarks:
+- To register a `BrushFactory` so that it can be used by players, simply add to this list

+#### static BrushFactory Find(string name)

+Returns the registered `BrushFactory` whose name caselessly equals the given name

+Remarks:
+- Returns null if no matching `BrushFactory` is found

 ## Examples